WaylonWalker/waylonwalker.com/pages/blog/i-took-a-break.md

 status: published
 ---

-Life comes in waves and sometimes you gotta set down some of your projects to focus on others.
-For the first part of 2023 I've really had a lot of family stuff to focus on, we also are pretty new home owners and are still trying to get our new to us house cleaned up and modernized.
+Life comes in waves, and sometimes you need to set down some of your projects to focus on others.
+For the first part of 2023 I've really had a lot of family stuff to focus on, we also are pretty new homeowners and are still trying to get our new to us house cleaned up and modernized.

 ## Side Projects